awbla/awbla-student-workflow/content/4-processing.md

 #### Adding 3D Agisoft Projects to OneDrive
 Files and models created when using Agisoft Metashape will need to be uploaded to the *3D Projects* folder in the AWBLA OneDrive.

+#### Download the 3D Projects folder structure prior to starting a 3D project
+- Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
+- Click the box for the *3D Projects* folder
+    - This folder set is organized as follows:
+        - BeginHere-Item Name (to be edited by you)
+            - Models
+- Click Download and choose where to save the zip folder, if prompted
+- Navigate to the downloaded zip folder (it should be named somthing like OneDrive_2021-10-28.zip)
+- Right click the folder and select Extract All
+- Click Browse, navigate to and click on your own personal OneDrive, then click Extract
+    - Make sure the *Show extracted files when complete* box is checked
+- Double-click on the *3D Projects* folder to open it
+- Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CabinetA_D4_2394)

+#### Save the 3D project in the renamed item folder in your personal OneDrive
+- Open Agisoft Metashape
+- Click File > Save As
+- Navigate to and double-click on the correct item's folder in your personal OneDrive (for example: CE_CabinetA_D4_2394)
+- Type the file name, which should include the cabinet letter, drawer number, and item number
+    - For example: CE_CabinetA_D4_2349_3Dproject
+- Click Save

 ##### Upload the item folder to the AWBLA OneDrive
+One the 3D project is complete:
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
 - Double-click on the *3D Projects* folder to open it
 - Click Upload folder and select Folder